scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 On a network bootstrap, path segments to each AS are discovered within a number of propagation steps proportional to the longest path.
 With a 5 second propagation interval and a generous longest path of length 10, all path segments are discovered after 25 seconds on average.
 When all ASes start propagation just after they've received the first PCBs from any of their upstreams (see "fast recovery" in [](#propagation-interval-size)), the construction of a first path to connect each AS to the ISD core is accelerated.

 When a new parent-child link is added to the network, the parent AS will propagate the available PCBs in the next propagation event.
-If the AS on the child side of the new link is a leaf AS, path discovery is complete after at most one propagation interval.
+If the AS on the child side of the new link has no children of its own, path discovery is complete after at most one propagation interval.
 Otherwise, child ASes at distance D below the new link, learn of the new link after at worst D further propagation intervals.

 ### Core Beaconing {#core-beaconing}